2gathr/configLoadr/README.md

 	- string `base` - The base directory of the node application, which should be the directory where your *app.js* is placed.
 Default: `require.main.filename`, which will only work if you don't run your app through another app like pm2, mocha or forever (See http://nodejs.org/api/modules.html#modules_accessing_the_main_module).
 	- string `configDirectory` - The directory name where config files are stored.
 Therefore, your config files must be placed in *base*/*config*.
 Default: `config`.
 	- boolean `saveOptions` - Whether the given options should be stored as instance options.
 This options won't be stored as an instance option.
 Default: `true`.
+	- boolean `syncConfig` - Whether config should be synced globally.
+If set to `true`, the config will be synced between all instances having `syncConfig` enabled as well.
+Default: `true`.
 - function `next` - A function to be called when all config files are loaded, the function is called with the 2 arguments listed below.
 	- `error` - If an error happens, `error` contains a description of the error.
 Not functional yet.
 	- object `config` - An object with the config loaded.
 It contains the key `global`, which is the config loaded into global namespace (config.global.*option*), and the key `namespaces`, where all namespace config is stored (config.*namespace*.*option*).